 Here are five conditions which may be causing your lawn to fail.
-If your lawn is on the brink of death year after year if it is covered in weeds, lumpy, bumpy, patchy, and pale.
+Your lawn may be on the brink of death year after year if it is covered in weeds and is lumpy, bumpy, patchy and pale.
 You may want to look beyond the surface, peel back the layers and get your hands dirty to expose the truths about your lawn.
 These core issues can severely impair your lawn's ability to grow to its healthiest potential and addressing them can do wonders for the overall health of the lawn.

-- You will hear this from me time and time again; it is all about the soil.
-Create soil that favors turf growing conditions, and the rest will fall into place.
-Have your soil tested for nutrient content, pH, and cation exchange capacity.
+You will hear this from me time and time again; it is all about the soil.
+Create soil that favors turf growing conditions and the rest will fall into place.
+Test your soil for nutrient content, pH and cation exchange capacity.
 Soil tests will indicate whether it is necessary to add lime to the lawn.
 Soil tests should be taken every 3-5 years to track improvements and alter the program as needed.
 Other cultural practices like aerating and topdressing with a soil amendment like compost can be used to improve soil structure and add organic matter.

-- Compacted soil is a terrible growing medium for lawn grass.
-Soil can become compacted from foot traffic, vehicle traffic, or poor soil composition - a clay-based soil for example.
-Excessive compaction reduces the air space required for healthy functioning soil and optimum plant growth causing thin, stressed turf which is susceptible to weeds, diseases, and pests.
-Compaction can be relieved by aerating and if the cause is poor soil, top dressing with a soil amendment is recommended.
+Compacted soil is a terrible growing medium for lawn grass.
+Soil can become compacted from foot traffic, vehicle traffic or poor soil composition — a clay-based soil for example.
+Excessive compaction reduces the air space required for healthy functioning soil and optimum plant growth causing thin, stressed turf which is susceptible to weeds, diseases and pests.
+Compaction can be relieved by aerating and if the cause is poor soil, top dressing with a soil amendment.

 Too Much Shade